AutodeskGames/stingray-docs/source/interactive_help/using_entities.md

 The goal of the entity system is to be flexible and open enough to model just about any kind of object that you might need in your project.

-Under the hood, a few core Stingray features and workflows are already built around entities.
+Under the hood, a few core features and workflows are already built around entities.
 For example, anytime you create a new level, it comes with an entity that handles the rendering settings used by ~{ The Shading environment and post effects }~.

 You can also use the entity system directly to set up your own kinds of game objects.
 In this release, you will find it mainly useful for creating entities that store arbitrary data values: numeric, boolean, strings, resource names, 3D coordinates, colors.